-- Stay active during your shift (walking, standing, or whatever you can fit in) and work in groups if possible
+- Stay active during your shift (walking, standing, or whatever you can fit in) and work in groups if possible.

 When you’re trying to sleep during the day:

-- Try to stick to the same bedtime each day (we know it can be tricky when you factor in social engagements, but just try your best!).
+- Try to stick to the same bedtime each day.
+We know it can be tricky when you factor in social engagements, but just try your best!

+Find what works best for you and try to focus on the positive aspects of your work to get you through a long shift.
 If you get older and notice it is harder to deal with shift work, it might be time to really consider finding a more regular daytime job.
 As we get older, our bodies become less flexible with disruptive sleep schedules, and getting healthy consistent sleep becomes more important to our overall health and wellbeing.